Ripon railway station: Proposals for re-opening

-Today much of the route of the line through the city is now a relief road and although the former station is still standing, it is now surrounded by a new housing development.
+Today much of the route of the line through the city is a relief road and although the former station is still standing, it is now surrounded by a new housing development and the station building was converted into flats in 1990.
 The issue remains a significant one in local politics and there are movements wanting to restore the line.
 Reports suggest the reopening of a line between Ripon and Harrogate railway station would be economically viable, costing £40 million and could initially attract 1,200 passengers a day, rising to 2,700.
-Campaigners call on MPs to restore Ripon railway link.
+Campaigners continue to call on MPs to restore the Ripon railway link.

 In October 2015, North Yorkshire County Council included the reopening in its Strategic Transport Prospectus which was submitted to Transport for the North.
 In February 2016 the County Council included it in its Local Transport Plan, but it is accepted that it is unlikely to happen until after 2030.